intercom/intercom-ios/README.md

 ### Manual Installation

+1. To add the Intercom framework to your project: User finder to drag Intercom.framework into your Xcode project, ticking the "Copy items if needed" checkbox.

+2. Intercom is a framework, not a static library so be sure to import Intercom correctly using the following `#import <Intercom/Intercom.h>` statement.

-1. Sometimes Xcode won't correctly add the `Intercom.bundle` so make sure to add it to your target's Copy Bundle Resources build phase.
+3. Sometimes Xcode won't correctly add the `Intercom.bundle` so make sure to add it to your target's Copy Bundle Resources build phase.
 Reveal the `Intercom.framework` in Finder and you'll find the bundle in the `Intercom.framework/Versions/A/Resources` folder.

-2. Make sure you are linking the following: `ImageIO`, `MobileCoreServices`, `SystemConfiguration`, `AVFoundation`, `QuartzCore`, `Security`, `CoreGraphics` and `libicucore.dylib`.
+4. Make sure you are linking the following: `ImageIO`, `MobileCoreServices`, `SystemConfiguration`, `AudioToolbox`, `QuartzCore`, `Security`, `CoreGraphics` and `libicucore.dylib`.

-3. Intercom is now a framework, not a static library so be sure to import Intercom correctly using the following `#import <Intercom/Intercom.h>` statement.

 If you get errors, check out our [Troubleshooting section here](http://docs.intercom.io/Install-on-your-mobile-product/install-the-intercom-ios-sdk#-troubleshooting-installation).